 The Casino’s modest dimensions meant that only a small selection of works could be displayed.
 This led to an intimate arrangement prompting a dialogue with the building’s sober spaces.
 Lawrence Weiner’s 1979 work Many Colored Objects Placed Side by Side to Form a Row of Many Colored Objects was affixed to the museum’s facade.
 This work also doubled as the title of the exhibition and reflected the thinking behind what was being presented: a collection understood as a body of works with respect for their unique identities.

 The subtitle programme referred to the endpoint the Collection had reached in 2000.
-From Marcel Broodthaers to Mike Kelley, its framework had now been articulated and was ready to be further deepened.
+From Marcel Broodthaers to Mike Kelley, its framework had now been articulated and was ready to be deepened further.